 - Trouble controlling facial muscles (pseudobulbar palsy)

-Cerebral palsy oral manifestations can lead to issues with independence, impacting a child’s quality of life.
-As a result, it’s important to develop good cerebral palsy dental management routines.
+The oral impact of cerebral palsy can affect a child’s independence and quality of life.
+As a result, it’s important to establish effective dental management routines for cerebral palsy.

 How Does Cerebral Palsy Affect Teeth?

 Cerebral palsy is not the direct cause of oral health issues.
-However, some dental problems are more common in cerebral palsy patients.
+However, some dental problems are more common among patients with CP.
+Learn about the different types of oral health issues associated with the condition below.

 Dental Caries